 These are the basic steps you should take.
 Each step is described in detail below.

 Download the zip-file of WordPress from Wordpress.org.
 Extract the contents of the zip-file to a folder where you will keep a copy of your website on your computer.
-(For instance, in a folder 'MySite' in your Documents folder).
+(For instance, in a folder 'Website' in your Documents folder).

 If you consider mixing a html-based site with WordPress, check out this info.

 You can find the database account details in the e-mail you received (when you registered the new site).
 If you do not have the details, go to the 'New' page and press the button 'Reset Database Password' to get a new database password.

 In a Web browser, go to your site address.